hiranya911/rest-gateway-demo/docs/source/intro.rst

 Sample Client Scripts
 ---------------------
 In order to interact with this demo application, some RESTful client tool is necessary.
 A simple command line tool such as ``curl`` can be used for this purpose.
-In order to simplyfy the testing procedure, a set of sample ``curl`` scripts are provided in the ``client`` directory.
+In order to simplyfy the testing procedure, a set of sample Python scripts (based on httplib) are provided in the ``client`` directory.

 You may use any other REST client application to interact with this demo and try it out.
 If you are looking for a more UI oriented client tool, please check out the `Chrome Advanced REST Client <https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?hl=en-US>`_.